nlohmann/mutate_cpp/README.md

 # Mutate++ - A C++ Mutation Test Environment

-[Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) is a technique to detect bugs in a program by changing its soure code (called "mutation") and checking whether the program's test suite detects this mutation.
-The mutations are designed to mimick typical programming errors (e.g., off-by-one errors).
+[Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) is a technique to detect bugs in a program by changing its source code (called "mutation") and checking whether the program's test suite detects this mutation.
+The mutations are designed to mimic typical programming errors (e.g., off-by-one errors).
 If such errors are not noticed by the test suite, the "survived" mutation can be used to create an additional test that would detect it.

 - [Overview](#overview)